omeka/Documentation/source/Reference/filters/search_form.rst

 Usage
 *****

-Alter the search form generated in application/views/scripts/search/search-form.php.
+Alter the sitewide search form created by :php:func:`search_form`.

+The original form can be altered, added to, or replaced using this filter.

 *****
 Value